remibert/pycameresp/doc/CAMFLASHER.md

 ![Example of orange box](/images/10_CamFlasher_NamingSmartphone.png)

+# Specific configuration
+- For M5Stack with camera, edit the main.py and change the device="ESP32CAM" by device="M5CAMERA-B".
+- For Esp32ONE, edit the main.py and change the device="ESP32CAM" by device="ESP32ONE".

 # Shell access

 On the CamFlasher application, when the device has finished booting, press any key on the keyboard.